SylviaRemington/KindUp/README.md

 ### MVP FOR README:
 (delete this MVP info once placed on README)
 #### README should have:
- - Screenshot or logo
+ - Screenshot or logo ✅ DONE!
- - Description of the app
+ - Description of the app ✅ DONE!
  - Link to deployed version + planning materials
  - Attribution if any
- - Technologies used
+ - Technologies used ✅ DONE!
  - Next steps / stretch goals

 <br>